 WHY THIS TOOL MATTERS?

 A Vision & Mission Statement Builder helps you define the purpose and direction of a project, organisation, or idea.
-A vision statement describes the long-term dream—your ideal future and the impact you want to make.
+A vision statement describes the long-term dream your ideal future and the impact you want to make.
 A mission statement explains how you will achieve that vision in practical terms: what you do, for whom, and how.
 For university students, this tool is extremely valuable when developing group projects, NGO initiatives, start-up concepts, or personal career plans.
 It supports clear communication, strengthens team alignment, and helps you stay focused on what truly matters.

 HOW TO USE IT?
 (TITLE 2)